-a bunch of cds went out in the mail today, so if you’re expecting one, chances are it’s on its way to you and hopefully it won’t take too long to arrive.
+A bunch of CDs went out in the mail today, so if you’re expecting one, chances are it’s on its way to you and hopefully it won’t take too long to arrive.

-I was going to send a cd to a second label (living on the edge, man!), and it was going to be very much a fuck-you gesture. see, i sent some cds to ace fu records (home to man man, pinback et al) about four years ago, in part because they say on their website that they always respond to everything they receive, “in due time”. i even emailed a warped little one-act, one-scene play to one of the people who works there. no dice. i think four years is a little more than “due time”, don’t you?
+I was going to send a CD to a second label (living on the edge, man!), and it was going to be very much a fuck-you gesture.
+See, I sent some CDs to Ace Fu Records (home to Man Man, Pinback, et al) about four years ago, in part because they claim on their website to always respond to everything they receive “in due time”.
+I even emailed a warped little one-act, one-scene play to one of the people who works there.
+No dice.

-no one wants to read a biographical blurb or a press pack about me anyway. i am what i am, i do what i do, and i have no interest in kissing ass to get anywhere. hell, if the only airplay i ever get is on CJAM, i’m more than happy with that. i think we’ve got one of the only radio stations worth listening to anywhere, right here in windsor, and i’m beyond flattered that anyone there feels my music is worth playing and calling attention to.
+No one wants to read a biographical blurb or a press pack about me anyway.
+I am what I am, I do what I do, and I have no interest in kissing ass to get anywhere.
+If the only airplay I ever get is on CJAM, I’m more than happy with that.
+I think we’ve got one of the only radio stations worth listening to anywhere, right here in Windsor, and I’m beyond flattered that anyone there has felt my music is worth playing and calling attention to.